-Executive Summary

-As the Executive Director or Chief Executive Officer (CEO), please provide an executive summary of SBM activities, accomplishments, and strategic priorities for the upcoming year.
-This can include:

-Highlights of accomplishments, key investments, and challenges faced during the past year.

-Strategic priorities for the coming year and any anticipated major changes to the strategic direction of the SBM.

 Eligibility and Enrollment

+SBMs using the Federal Platform (SBM-FPs) for individual eligibility and enrollment, should skip this section.

 Eligibility and Enrollment Overview

 Under 45 CFR § 155.1200(b)(2), Marketplaces are required to provide CMS with annual eligibility and enrollment reports.
-Please attest to whether the Marketplace is in compliance with the following Marketplace-related eligibility and enrollment policy and operational regulations and guidance, and submit the required information where noted.
+Please attest to whether the Marketplace is in compliance with the following Marketplace-related eligibility and enrollment policy, operational regulations, and guidance, and submit the required information where noted.
 Answer the questions as they relate to Marketplace operations in place as of the last day of the previous open enrollment period, unless otherwise noted.
-SBMs using the Federal Platform (SBM-FPs) for individual eligibility and enrollment, should select N/A.

-Eligibility Standards

-The Marketplace is in compliance with eligibility standards in accordance with 45 CFR § 155 Subpart D.